Events and training to tackle VAWG in Richmond

 Come and visit us at Twickenham Allianz Stadium ahead of the rugby matches.

 Community Safety Officers and the Met’s SNT local officers will be hosting a stall at each of these matches, supported by our local councillors.
-We will offer support, information and personal safety resources for local residents and visitors attending the matches.
+We will be able to offer support, information and personal safety resources for local residents and visitors attending the matches.

 - 22 February 2025: England v Scotland Men’s Six Nations